BarclayII/AIMv6/lab2-smp-spinlock/tutorial2.markdown

 ```

 **NOTE**: The mask could be any number between 2~6, since 0 and 1 are reserved
 for software interrupts (used for signal handling).
-Also, you should the same
+Also, you should avoid to
-number as other devices such as disk drive.
+use the same number as other devices such as disk drive.

 *Mailbox registers* are commonly implemented on modern MIPS chips (such as
 Loongson, SGI Octane, etc.), one set per processor, to